 The strain construction element of the Core is a different enterprise, as it is customized to each project and user.
 Our goal is to help in design and implementation of constructs needed for genome modification, although investigators bear the actual costs of mouse construction.
 The Core has indeed helped labs that had little or no access or track record with these technologies, as well as helped extend the technology in labs with some experience.
 In addition, in keeping with our overall goal of outreach, we have helped investigators at other institutions develop strains, in part made here at Yale.

 For questions concerning freezing strains, contact Patricia Ranney.
-For questions on obtaining a frozen strain, or for help with designing and producing a new strain, contact the Core Director, Dr. Mark Shlomchik.
+For questions on obtaining a frozen strain, or for help with designing and producing a new strain, contact the Core Director, Dr. Richard Flavell.